Neuroscientists Reveal a New Theory of Dreams and Why They Happen

 There’s already evidence to support the new theory of dreams.

 Hoel says that some neuroscience research already exists that proves the overfitted brain hypothesis.
-For instance, studies have shown that humans can induce dreams about something that happens while they’re awake.
-By performing a new task repetitively, you can essentially prompt your brain to dream when you sleep.
+For instance, studies have shown that humans can induce dreams about something happening while awake.
+Repetitively performing a new task can prompt your brain to dream when you sleep.
 Dr. Hoel explains that excessively training the brain triggers overfitting, so the brain generalizes the task by dreaming about it.

 However, Hoel says that more research is needed to confirm whether this is, in fact, the purpose of dreams.
 He explains that studies should include thorough behavioral tests differentiating between generalization and memorization and how sleep deprivation affects both.